A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 The Bargain

 The Knox Event was not what it appeared.
 Before the dead climbed and the country fell, there was already a thing below Knox County — a warp, an old door, a hunger.
+The rats had been feeding it for generations.

 — Sister Mae Calloway, the morning after the first night